Apercu/libft/README.md

-libft
+Libft
 =====

-    A basic Library
+A basic Library for student purposes.

-42
+Compile using

+    make

+Contact : bgronon@student.42.fr

+Xavier Niel > All